Skip to main content

 • Calibrated confidence and refusal below threshold are required.
 A confident-sounding answer with no audit trail is not acceptable.

-• The team wants one memory layer that every assistant (Claude Desktop, Cursor, custom agents) can call via MCP.
+• The team wants one memory layer that every assistant (Claude Desktop, Cursor, custom agents, Coworker itself) can call via MCP instead of a single first-party surface.

 Side by side